Tag Archive for: DUMG

 - URL: https://kidprotect.fr/

-- Poster: to be published in 2023 as part of a scientific conference.
+- Poster: To be published in 2023 as part of a scientific conference.

 An initiative featured in *Le Quotidien du Médecin*!

-New projects currently in the planning stages
+New projects currently in the design phase

-The SPES (Primary Care, Environment, and Health) program is a training course offered by the Department of General Practice at the Montpellier-Nîmes School of Medicine.
+The SPES (Primary Care, Environment, and Health) program is a training course offered by the University Department of General Practice at the Montpellier-Nîmes School of Medicine.
 A one-day training session for general practice residents, as well as a public lecture, will take place on Thursday, October 13, 2022, on the ADV campus.

 SPES is therefore always organized in three stages: